Home > Blog >

 While automation and AI are essential for operational efficiency, upfront investment remains steep.
 Smaller 3PLs struggle to deploy warehouse robotics, mobile barcode scanning, and AI-driven analytics due to capital constraints.
 It leads to a delay in digital transformation and limits scalability.

-New tariffs imposed by the U.S. on imports from China, Mexico, and Canada are disrupting international trade routes.
+New tariffs imposed by the U.S. on imports from China, Mexico, and Canada are disrupting international logistics routes.
 Many 3PLs are being forced to renegotiate contracts and adapt global forwarding routes overnight.
 It exposes both shippers and providers to compliance risks and inventory volatility.

 Return rates in e-commerce remain high, but most logistics providers still lack a mature reverse logistics infrastructure.
 Managing product returns, refurbishments, and secondary inventory processing increases operational complexity and eats into margins if not optimized properly.